 If you’re struggling to curate content, Feedly and other similar tools can help you build your content curation.

 As useful as curated content is, nothing truly establishes you as an industry expert like original content.
 Not only does this give you the opportunity to prove that you really know what you’re talking about (while subtly plugging your brand), it also gives other folks the opportunity to use your content in their own curation, sharing your posts with others in the field.
 In this way, you can catch the attention of potential clients who would not have otherwise discovered you.

-Original content may include videos, blog posts, eBooks, checklists, webinars, and podcasts.
-Videos, especially, are becoming more and more popular, allowing companies to engage more personally with their client base while illustrating their unique brand persona.
+Original content may include videos, blog posts, eBooks, guides, webinars, and podcasts.
+Videos, especially, are becoming more and more popular, allowing companies to engage more personally with their client base while creatively sharing a story.
 Plus, posting high-quality, engaging videos shows that you’re a professional, cutting-edge leader with your finger on the pulse of new technologies and trends.

 You can also share good customer reviews, awards, and industry honors to showcase your commitment to quality and excellent customer service.
 Press releases and demos also fall under the umbrella of promotional content.

-Need a hand getting the ball rolling on a strong social media strategy?
-The industrial marketing experts at Thomas are here to help.
+If you need a partner along the way to help you sort through it all, the industrial marketing experts at Thomas are here to help.
+Our team is made up of degreed engineers and strategists who can take your complex content and turn them into compelling content your buyers will engage with.
 Contact the team today to discuss your options and learn more about social media for manufacturing marketing.